-The TempWorks Broadbean integration allows users to post jobs, source & screen candidates, and create Employees all from one location—Enterprise.
-The integration was designed to save users time and clicks; no more copying and pasting, and no more candidates lost in email and job boards.
+The TempWorks Broadbean integration allows users to post jobs, source/screen candidates, and create Employees all from one location—Enterprise.
+The integration was designed to save users time and clicks; no more copying and pasting and no more candidates lost in emails and job boards.

-Once in the new order window, users can simply select the box to activate Broadbean postings for the order:
+Once in the new order window, simply select the box to activate Broadbean postings for the order:

-After selecting Finish, you will then be brought to a "post to Broadbean" form, follow steps 1-6 below to post your position.
+After selecting 'Finish,' you will then be brought to a 'Post to Broadbean' form.
+Follow steps 1-6 in 'Posting the Position.'

 Country will automatically populate from the employer setup section of administration.
-State and City will populate in based on worksite information.
-Users may select to change the state details within the drop down.
+State and City will automatically populate based on worksite information.
+Users may select to change the state details within the drop-down.

 4. Job Information

-B. Skills is a free text field where users are able to enter information relevant to the position.
+'Skills' is a free text field where users are able to enter information relevant to the position:

 5. Applicant Response

-*Note- The "next" icon will be grayed out and inactive if there are any required fields left blank.
+*Note* The 'Next' button will be grayed out and inactive if there are any required fields left blank.
 Required fields are noted with red exclamation marks.

 6. Posting your Order

-After selecting "Next" you will be brought to the new order publish form which is comprised of three steps.
+After selecting 'Next,' you will be brought to the new order publish form.

 When you have finished choosing your job boards, select continue to move Step 2.